krgowsalya1406-gif/Online-Job-Portal/README.md

 The project also includes **My Profile, Mock Interview, Dark Mode, and Job Notifications**, providing a complete and efficient job-search experience through a clean, responsive, and interactive interface.

+## 🎯 Project Objective

+The main objective of this project is to create a simple and efficient platform that helps job seekers search for suitable jobs, build resumes, apply for opportunities, and track their applications in one place.

 ## ✨ Features

 🔐 User Login & Registration